FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 Limerick City Council and Limerick County Council were carried forward and

 continued to apply.
-It would clearly have been desirable to design and adopt--- 18
+It would clearly have been desirable to design and adopt
+---
+18

 one uniform Scheme for the entire administrative area.
 However, it was